webrecorder/specs/README.md

 - All `/archive/` files should be stored in ZIP with 'STORE' mode.
 - All `/index/*.cdx.gz` files should be stored in ZIP with 'STORE' mode.
 - Text files (`*.csv`, `*.yaml`, `*.cdx`, `*.cdxj`) can be stored in the ZIP with either 'DEFLATE' or 'STORE' mode.
+- The text index is `text/*` should be stored in the ZIP with 'STORE' mode.

 ### Zip Format File Extension - `.wacz`